Transportation Improvement Program

 - TIP Policies and Procedures

-Comments are being accepted on proposed amendments to the regional transportation improvement program (TIP), the budget of transportation projects in Ada and Canyon Counties.
+These updates are part of a proposed modification to the regional transportation improvement program (TIP), the budget of transportation projects in Ada and Canyon Counties.

-Learn more on the Comments and Questions webpage here.
+Learn more about the proposed changes on the Comments and Questions webpage.

 FY2026-2032 Regional Transportation Improvement Program